 This slab is then broken into smaller pieces to form pure CBD crystals, dependent on who you ask and where it’s also referred to as CBD shatter.

-When infused with terpenes, it’s referred to as terpsolate.
-As it takes on the flavour of the terpenes, it becomes a tasty extract to vape via a concentrate or dab pen.
+When you add terpenes to shatter, it’s referred to as terpsolate.
+As it takes on the flavour of the terpenes, it becomes a tasty extract to toke via a dab device.

 Vaping is certainly hot topic at the moment and while it isn’t for everyone it does have its benefits.
-Being effective, and felt near-instantaneously, it can be helpful if you need a high dose to feel the effects you desire.
+Vaping CBD is felt near-instantaneously, it can be helpful if you need a high dose to feel the effects you desire.

-Nonetheless, there is no right or wrong here; it’s just finding what you prefer given the information listed out in this article and finding a way which works for you!
+Nonetheless, there is no right or wrong here; it’s just finding what you prefer given the information listed out in this article and finding what works for you along with a company you enjoy buying from!

 Disclaimer: Views expressed here do not necessarily reflect those of Nature & Bloom and its staff.
 This article is not intended to provide medical advice, diagnosis, treatment, cure or prevention for any disease.
 Nature & Bloom products have not been evaluated by the MHRA.